vyahello/crypto-coin-bot/README.md

   ```
 - `python3.6` is required to run the code
 - run `pip install -r requirements.txt` to install all required python packages

+### Run unittests
+Run `pytest -v` from shell in the root directory of the repository.